w3c/webappsec/specs/subresourceintegrity/spec.markdown

 *   `Refresh` can cause IFrame contents to transparently redirect to an unintended target, bypassing the integrity check.

-Consider the impact of other headers: `Content-Length`, `Content-Range`, etc. Is there danger there?
-{:.issue data-number="3"}

 The following algorithm details these restrictions:

 1. Let <var>request</var> be the request that fetched